scottchiesa/UKB_RAP_Getting_Started/README.md

 It may now ask you to upgrade.
 If it does, copy and paste the command it supplies to do so.

-Once complete. check if it has installed properly by typing
+Once complete, check if DX Toolkit has installed properly by typing

 `dx --version`